flutter/devtools/docs/timeline.md

 ## Import and Export
 DevTools supports importing and exporting timeline snapshots.
 Clicking the export button (upper-right corner above the frame rendering chart) will download a snapshot of the current timeline state.
-To import a timeline snapshot, you can drag and drop the snapshot into DevTools from any page. **DevTools only supports importing files that were originally exported from DevTools.**
+To import a timeline snapshot, you can drag and drop the snapshot into DevTools from any page. **Note that DevTools only supports importing files that were originally exported from DevTools.**